 But we can't have our cake and eat it too, right?
 Either you have a simple toy OS or a complex one.
 Well, maybe not?

-Its authors believe that in the history of computing, Forth has been under-explored.
-Its approach to simplicity is, we think, revolutionary.
-It has significant shortcomings when system specifications become more complex (Forth hates complexity and doesn't manage it well), but we believe it possible to elegantly marry it with languages that like complexity better.
+Its instigator (and, I guess, some of its authors and sponsors too) believes that in the history of computing, Forth has been under-explored.
+Its approach to simplicity is, I think, revolutionary.
+It has significant shortcomings when system specifications become more complex (Forth hates complexity and doesn't manage it well), but I believe it possible to elegantly marry it with languages that like complexity better.

-This mix, we believe, could provide the operator with computing powers rarely seen with other approaches.
+This mix could provide the operator with computing powers rarely seen with other approaches.
 We've got to try it.

 While the primary purpose of this operating system is related to civilizational collapse, it's also in big part a reaction to the modern software stack.
-The modern software stack is disgustingly complicated.
+That stack is disgustingly complicated.
+It's a product of the compounded effect of a software culture that breeds complexity and had the opportunity to build upon itself over decades, unchecked and unchallenged, oozing its inscrutable pus at every corner.

 There are other ways and we urgently need to explore them.
 Forth is such a way.
 It had a hard time adapting to bigger machines because of its affinity for simplicity which makes it a bad fit to spurious hardware complexity.

-Dusk OS aims to bridge that gap and be a Forth that, yes, is a bit more complex than your run-of-the-mill Forth, but is careful to keep that very high "power density" making Forth revolutionary and use that spurious power that modern hardware gives us and compete better, feature-wise, with the modern software stack.
+Dusk OS aims to bridge that gap and be a Forth that, yes, is a bit more complex than your run-of-the-mill Forth, but is careful to keep that very high "power density" making Forth revolutionary and use that spurious power that modern hardware gives us, thus competing better, feature-wise, with the modern software stack.

-One thing that makes Dusk OS special is that it boots from a very tiny core (1000 lines of i386 assembly).
-From this tiny core, on boot, it builds its way up to a system that has a functional C compiler, which then allows it to bootstrap itself some more.
+One thing that makes Dusk OS special is that it boots from a tiny kernel weighting less than 3000 bytes.
+From this tiny core, on boot, it builds its way up, from source code, to a system that has a functional C compiler, which then allows it to bootstrap itself some more, from source code.

 This peculiarity of Dusk OS has interesting properties.
 The nicest one, in my humble opinion, is that this allows us to sidestep the entire problems of binary compatibility and relocation and only deal with source compatibility.
 So, no ELF, no binutils, only code that is designed to run from where it was generated in the first place.
 This is so much simpler!